kubernetes-sigs/external-dns/docs/tutorials/gandi.md

 Create a new DNS zone where you want to create your records in.
 Let's use `example.com` as an example here.
 Make sure the zone uses

-## Creating Gandi API Key
+## Creating Gandi Personal Access Token (PAT)

-Generate an API key on [your account](https://account.gandi.net) (click on "Security").
+Generate a Personal Access Token on [your account](https://admin.gandi.net) (click on "User Settings") with `Manage domain name technical configurations` permission.

-The environment variable `GANDI_KEY` will be needed to run ExternalDNS with Gandi.
+The environment variable `GANDI_PAT` will be needed to run ExternalDNS with Gandi.

+You can also set `GANDI_KEY` if you have an old API key.

 ## Deploy ExternalDNS